Hiflylabs/awesome-dbt/README.md

 - [dbt in a real world scenario, A Beginner dbt tutorial](https://tipseason.com/dbt-tutorial-real-world-scenario-guide/) - A beginner tutorial to understand dbt with a real world example.
 - [Mastering dbt: Beginner to Pro](https://www.udemy.com/course/mastering-dbt-data-build-tool-bootcamp/?referralCode=FFF494163B7B9E5E846F) - Paid Udemy course that covers theory, building a dbt project from scratch, and deploying to dbt Cloud.
-- [dbt in a real world scenario, A Beginner dbt tutorial](https://tipseason.com/dbt-tutorial-real-world-scenario-guide) - A beginner tutorial to understand dbt with a real world example.
 - [Analytics Engineering Glossary](https://docs.getdbt.com/glossary) - Living collection of terms & concepts commonly used in the data industry by dbt Labs.
 - [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) - Data engineering course on cutting edge tools including dbt.
 - [Analytics Engineering with dbt](https://corise.com/course/analytics-engineering-with-dbt) - Paid course offered by co:rise covering the basics of dbt.